 I choose to listen to a select group of people because what they teach resonates with me, they have credibility and proof, I fit their target demographic, I like their personality and style and I have benefited from implementing their techniques in my own business.

 Because time and energy are finite resources, there is a limitation when it comes to how much you can study.
 To succeed you need to find the right people to follow, who match your criteria, who can help you eliminate your immediate constraints, and then go to work implementing what they teach.
 It’s also critical that while you do this, you ignore everything else until you have achieved the outcome you desire.

-In 2008 I ignored like I have never ignored before.
+This year I ignored like I have never ignored before.
 As a result of less time and constant change, I needed to focus specifically only on what needed to get done to get a result.

 I wrote fewer blog posts this year than in any other year since I began blogging.
 I read fewer books, ignored product launches, didn’t read the news in my industry, almost completely stopped reading other blogs, didn’t keep up to date with plugins or scripts or tools released for my blog platform and unsubscribed from all but a few key email newsletters.